storj/docs/app/(blog)/blog/choosing-cockroach-db-for-horizontal-scalability/page.md

 2. Use a NoSQL key-value database, like Cassandra or BigTable.
 3. Use a NewSQL relational database, like Spanner or CockroachDB.

 Before the 2000s there weren’t any horizontally scaling database options.
 The only way to scale a database was to manually shard it yourself.
 Which is typically very tedious and kind of a nightmare.
-For example, it took Google over two years to shard some of their MySQL instances<sup>1</sup>.
+For example, it took Google over two years to shard some of their MySQL instances (1).
 Quite the undertaking!
 No wonder Google came up with the first “NewSQL” horizontally scalable relational database, Spanner.

 In the early 2000s, NoSQL became all the rage since they were the first horizontally scaling options.
 However, NoSQL has some tradeoffs, mainly weaker consistency guarantees, and no relational models.
 And here we are in the 2020s, finally what we always wanted, which is the rise of the strongly consistent, relational, horizontally scaling database.